-6.191-1 Establishing vegetation in degraded wetlands
+1.1 Establishing vegetation in degraded wetlands

-Note: The number of this information sheet has been changed to fit in with our new classification system.
-Contents will be reviewed in due course river catchment should be treated as a natural system requiring special environmental care.
+river catchment should be treated as a natural system requiring special environmental care.
 Many catchments in the sugar industry have been extensively degraded through the removal of trees, uncontrolled veld burning, cultivation up to the river banks and the drainage of wetlands.